stripe/agent-toolkit/llm/ai-sdk/README.md

 The Stripe AI SDK provides comprehensive tools for integrating AI models with Stripe's billing infrastructure.
 This unified package includes both a custom Vercel AI SDK provider and metering utilities for tracking token usage across any AI SDK provider.

-## ⚠️ Private Preview Access Required
+## Private preview access required

 **Please note:** The Stripe AI SDK is currently only available to organizations participating in the Billing for LLM Tokens Private Preview.
 If you do not have access and would like to request it, please visit: